Winter can be a challenging time to find things to do to entertain your family, yourself, and maybe even your dog.

 - Firestarter and lighter

-- Extra gloves and socks
+- Gloves and socks, heated socks

 - Nitrile gloves and oven bags to keep your hands and feet dry

 - Insulated seat cushion